FabiolaLara/Credit_Risk_Analysis/README.md

 **Ensemble Learners**
 * **Balanced Random Forest Classifier** ***balace accuracy score:**

+This method wasn´t able to retrieve data, due athecnicall problem unsolved.

 ![Balance_Random_Forest_Classifier](/ResourcesP/Balanced_Random_Forest_Classifier.png)

 * **Easy Ensemble AdaBoost Classifier** ***balace accuracy score:** 0.9896541702993316 or 98%.

+This method retrieves an accuracy of more than 98% , the precision an sensitivity for low_risk classes are 99% and 100% correspondently, while for f1 is almost 100 also, determinig the best option to use a model and havig a certainty true.

 ![Easy_Ensemble_AdaBoost_Classifier](/ResourcesP/EasyEnsembleAdaBoostClassifier.png)